CyrilSharma/Udder-Chaos/Testcases.md

 ## User Story 2.2 - Settings functionality
 Step | Directions | Expected Output
 --- | --- | ---
-1 | Start on the settings page and turn the BGM volume to 0 | The BGM turns off 2 | Turn the BGM volume higher | The BGM volume increases 3 | Enter a game with sound effect volume on | -
+1 | Start on the settings page and turn the background music (BGM) volume to 0 | The BGM turns off 2 | Turn the BGM volume higher | The BGM volume increases 3 | Enter a game with sound effect volume on | -
 4 | Play a card | Sound effects are on